 While volunteering is generally good, it can become a bit complicated when intertwined with tourism.
 Voluntourism, the trend of combining a volunteer trip with tourism, can be rewarding and impactful, but it can also leave communities without the long-lasting support they need.
 Virtual volunteering helps to eliminate this ethical quandary since projects aren’t limited to weeks, but can span months and even years.

 It’s still important to make sure that program fees (if any) are being used to support the community and project.
-Generally, though, there are fewer costs involved, so you can feel more confident that your impact is positive and that your support will have a lasting effect on a community.
+Generally, though, there are fewer costs involved with online volunteering, so you can feel more confident that your impact is positive and that your support will have a lasting effect on a community.

 Regardless, it’s important to make sure that you’re supporting a project and program that is responsible.
-You can read more about choosing a volunteer program here.
+You can read more about choosing a volunteer program.

 Making friends abroad takes on a whole new meaning when you are already digitally bonded!
-It can be easier to make and retain friends over the long term when you are already used to connecting online.
-And especially for friends that you’ll make in your local community, it can be very meaningful to have the tools to stay connected even after your project is completed.
+It can be easier to make and retain friends over the long-term when you are already used to connecting online.
+And especially for friends that you’ll make in your local community, it can be very meaningful to have the tools to stay connected even after your virtual project is completed.

 With carbon emissions on all of our minds, it’s important to note that virtual volunteering means no flights and a lesser environmental impact.
-It’s basically travel without the carbon footprint!
+It’s basically traveling, but without the carbon footprint!

-Definitely not least on our list of reasons to virtually volunteer abroad is the reduced costs.
-Not only are program fees on the lower end (fees can vary widely but can be as low as $250/week or even free!), but you also don’t have to factor in airfare, accommodation, meals, or other travel expenses.
+Last, but definitely not least on our list of reasons to virtually volunteer abroad is the reduced costs in comparison to in-person programs.
+Not only are program fees on the lower end (fees for online volunteering can vary widely but can be as low as $250/week or even free!), but you also don’t have to factor in travel expenses like airfare, accommodation, meals, or vaccines.
 Plus, you won’t have to give up your other commitments, such as a part-time job!

-Before committing to a volunteer program, make sure it suits your goals and abilities.
-Is there a language requirement?
-Will they be able to provide you with a reference if need be?
+Before committing to an online volunteer opportunity, make sure it suits your goals and abilities.
+Consider if there a language requirement or if the program coordinator is able to provide you with a reference if need be.
 Will your schedule match their time commitment needs?

 Even though virtual volunteering might seem less formal than on-site programs, it’s important to treat the experience as you would one in another country.